-Similar to several other former industrial complexes, this Soviet-era sewing factory was recently converted and rebranded.
+Similar to several other former industrial complexes, this Soviet-era sewing factory has been converted and rebranded.
 The architectural solution was found through an invitation-based competition and involved the cooperation of all participants.
-The concept had a very clear focus, aimed at gathering together Tallinn’s fashion design enterprises and creative industries.
-On the ground floor are public areas with a so-called fashion street, trying to make a seamless connection between the street environment and the “public square” inside.
-The upper floors house design and ad agencies’ o ces, a hall/ showroom and a creative incubator.
-All interiors are bare and simple and use up cycled furniture as much as possible.
-A second development stage is soon to follow, featuring new o ce and retail spaces and a black box hall.
+The concept had a very clear focus, aimed at gathering Tallinn’s fashion design enterprises and creative industries.
+On the Ground floor there are public areas with a so-called fashion street, trying to make a seamless connection between the street environment and the “public square” inside.
+The upper floors house design and advertising agencies’ offices, a hall/ showroom and a creative incubator.
+All interiors are bare and simple and use as much upcycled furniture as possible.